About the UK Parcels Market Insight Report 2020

-There is an in-depth competitive landscape section which compares the operating models, strategies and performance of all the national parcels networks.
+The competitive landscape section compares the operating models, strategies and performance of all the national parcels networks.
 It also evaluates new entrants to the market, such as brokers, parcel shop and locker networks and cross-border B2C specialists.

 The report is intended for parcels carriers themselves, users of their services, partners, investors, banks, analysts, consultants and other parties with interests in the sector.

 The report is based on

 – Financial analysis of the accounts of companies in the industry